-C1 Preliminary Media Statement
+- C1 Preliminary Media Statement

-C2 Media Contact Log
+- C2 Media Contact Log

-C3 Government Agency Contact Log
+- C3 Government Agency Contact Log

-C4 Media Centre Site
+- C4 Media Centre Site

+This page is intentionally left blank This page is intentionally left blank

 Documentation During and After an Incident

 It is imperative that accurate documentation is kept throughout the duration of an incident for record keeping purposes.
 Records kept may be used for legal, investigation, audits, historical and/or analytical purposes.
 All documentation must be held for a minimum of 5 years as it may be requested by the regulatory agency at any point during that time.